 The cottage next to the Wash House gives me a base when working in Pittenweem.

 Looking out from the Wash House there is always something interesting to see.

-The Pittenweem Arts Festival is next month, this year starting on the 2nd August and running until the 11th August.
+The Pittenweem Arts Festival 2016 starts on Saturday 6th August and runs until Sunday 14th August.
 My web site has a page showing some of the paintings I will be exhibiting.
-See my Pittenweem Arts Festival 2013 page.
+See my Pittenweem Arts Festival 2016 page.